Claymm/mobile-application-design-intro/PITCHME.md

 - Navigation
     - Windows
     - Explanations around patterns
-        - High level
+        - 1 High level (with multiple options)
-            - Sub levels
+        - Many sub levels
+        - Avoid to jump from the middle of a navigation branch to somewhere on another branch
+        - Keep consistency into accessing functionalities on the same branch of the navigation

 ---